 CPA reserves the right to eliminate any derogatory or otherwise inappropriate language from submitted comments and reserves the right to redact or modify personally identifying information submitted in vendor or agency comments.

-By rule, vendor protests for report grades of “A,” “B” and “C” will not be accepted and cannot be protested.
+By rule, vendor protests for a vendor performance report (VPR) grade of "A," "B" or "C" will not be accepted and cannot be protested.

-A vendor protest may be submitted for a report grades “D” or “F.” Vendor protests must be submitted for vendor performance reports within 10 days of a published report.
-Vendor protests submitted prior to the referring published VPRs and/or submitted after the 10 days will not be accepted.
+A vendor may submit a protest for a report grade of "D" or "F." Vendor protests must be submitted for VPRs within 10 days of a published report.
+Vendor protests submitted before the referring published VPRs and/or submitted after the 10 days will not be accepted.
 Vendor protest forms are limited to 4,000 characters.

-To file a vendor protest fill out a vendor protest form and submit the Vendor Protest Form via e-mail.
+To file a vendor protest fill out a vendor protest form and submit it via e-mail.

 Vendor Performance Report Search